 Example of Line Segment Bisector: Consider a line AB = 4cm.
 A line segment bisector will cut it into two equal parts of 2cm each.

-If a bisector cuts the line segment into two equal parts at 90o, then the bisector is known as perpendicular bisector.
-Now, let us have a look at what is perpendicular bisector, how to construct the perpendicular bisector in detail.
+If a bisector cuts the line segment into two equal parts at 90o, then the bisector is known as a perpendicular bisector.
+Now, let us have a look at what is perpendicular bisector and how to construct the perpendicular bisector in detail.

 What is Perpendicular Bisector?

 A perpendicular bisector is a line segment or a ray or a line that intersects a given line segment at a 90o, and also it passes through the midpoint of the line segment.
 Two lines are said to be perpendicular to each other when they intersect in such a way that they form 90 degrees with each other.
 A bisector divides a line into two equal halves.
 Thus, when we talk about the perpendicular bisector of a line segment AB, it implies: